FabianGosebrink/offering-solutions-html/homepage/content/blog/2017-01-14-working-with-angular-2-template-forms.md

 > I did not mention files like favicon etc. They do not really impact our work here

 Now lets got create a form.
-For this I will grab bootstraps form just to get a nice look and feel.
+For this I will grab bootstraps form to get a nice look and feel.

 [Bootstraps Forms](http://getbootstrap.com/css/#forms)